jhuang678/Distribution_Generator/README.md

-# PDGenerator:Probability Distribution Generation Python Library Package
+# PDGenerator: Probability Distribution Generation Python Library Package
 ## Description
 This is the python package for the **PDGenerator** Python library package that allows users to generate random variates from a wide range of probability distributions.
 To use the library package, you can download it and import it in any python script without complicated installation process.